caidenceus/cpprequest/README.md

 # cpprequest

-cpprequest is a simple cross-platform static library for sending and receiving HTTP data.
+- cpprequest is a simple cross-platform static library for sending and receiving HTTP data.
 Works on Windows with CL and Linux with G++.
+- For API documentation, see https://github.com/caidenceus/cpprequest/blob/main/include/cpprequest.h

 ## Example 1 (GET request on Linux)
 A basic example of sending a GET request with the request line "GET /public/index.php HTTP/1.1" to 127.0.0.1 on port 80.